 Blackrock College Archive’s mission statement is to collect, manage and preserve records relating to the history of Blackrock College and its founding by The Congregation of the Holy Spirit.
 The collection includes documents, maps, drawings, videos, audio recordings, and photographs dating back to the opening of the College in 1860.
+Sample photos of the collection can be viewed below.

 The collection is kept in a purpose-built archive located at the rear of the Creative Arts & Digital Learning Centre.
 It is partially catalogued and open to researchers, past students and the public by appointment.
 All queries are also welcome – please contact archivist Clare Foley via email at email@example.com or phone 01 2752197.